 Bring them closer, but use a gate

 This will allow the two pets to analyze each other closely.
 Since they will both be able to see you, give them equal attention.

 Supervise their first face to face

-The might hurt each other if unsupervised, so at least for the first time your Chihuahua meets the cat without a gate or restrictions, be present at all times.
+They might hurt each other if unsupervised, so at least for the first time your Chihuahua meets the cat without a gate or restrictions, be present at all times.

 Observe their interaction

-If you detect any signs of anxiety or aggressive behavior, remove them from the situation and confine them for a limited period of time.
+If you detect any signs of anxiety or aggressive behavior, remove them from the situation and confine them for a limited period.

-Tips to bringing them close together
+Tips for bringing them close together

 Once the first meetings are over, everything that is left to do is strengthen their bond!